Help for breeders

 What are the various ways of earning money?

-- Missions: your horse receives a certain amount of money depending on your equestrian center.
+- missions: your horse receives a certain amount of money depending on your equestrian center

 - competitions that your horses take part in

-- covering offers if you own a stallion
+- covering offers if you have stallions

 - the sale of a horse from your stables